 While Drew seemed to let the Indians do as they wanted, Captain William Tichenor did not have any problems with continuing to force-ably remove the tribes.
-A veteran of several early Indian conflicts, including seeing what happened at Battlerock, at the Nasomah Coquille village, and with T’Vault party, and witnessed the Rogue River War, its not surprising he had little patience for the tribes in in the vicinity of his town of Port Orford.
-He focused on the far southern Coast and on the Chetcoes and Pistol Rivers which were some of the few significant tribes remaining on the coast.
+A veteran of several early Indian conflicts, including seeing what happened at Battlerock, at the Nasomah Coquille village, and with T’Vault party, and witnessed the Rogue River War, its not surprising he had little patience for the tribes in the vicinity of his town of Port Orford.
+He focused on the far southern Coast and on the Chetcoes and Pistol Rivers which were some of the remaining significant tribes on the coast.
 The Chetcoes would be a handful, as not too long ago, in 1853, their two villages on the Chetco River had been decimated by genocidal exterminators from California.

 Office Sub Ind.
 Agency, Umpqua City, O.T., December 2, 1857

 The Indians (Chetcoes) have agreed to remove to the reserve & are now being collected for that purpose the last of the month has been agreed upon by the parties as the time of leaving (for Tichner).
 I will by the 20th of this month send a detachment of troops from this post as an escort & to prevent the escape of any of them on the way.